Lonitch/Lonitch.github.io/_posts/2020-06-15-Landau-Pekar.md

 d_1\gg v/\omega\tag{18}.
 $$

-**The limiting value of $d_1$ for an electron to see a polaron as a static charge is of order $v/\omega$.**
+**The limiting value of $d_1$ for an ion to see an electron as a static charge is of order $v/\omega$.**

 <p align="center">
   <img width="667" height="320" src="{{ site.url }}/images/Landau-polaron-size-dynamic.png">
 </p>
 <p style="text-align: center;">Figure 4.
-Electron-phonon interaction when the small polaron moves not so fast, and the ion see the localized electron as a static point charge at d1.
+Electron-phonon interaction when the bounded electron moves not so fast, and the ion see the localized electron as a static point charge at d1.
 The effective radius of the polaron is d2 </p>

 On the other hand, **the effective size of polaron(localized electron) $d_2$ must not exceed the limiting value of $d_1$**.
 According to the uncertainty principle,